 Can breathing really help you lose weight?

-We all need to breathe, so breathing is intricately woven into our every metabolic pathway.
+We all need to breathe, so breathing is intricately woven into our every metabolic pathway and integral part of flow state training practice.
 This article is aimed at clarifying connection between breathing and weight management.
 It does not just explain fat loss, but also takes into equation our appetite, amount of food intake, calories burnt during activities and how our body & mind as a whole reacts to all this factors.

 It is aimed toward explaining that by looking at weightloss management while counting calories has always been an approach doomed to fail, since it precipitates the idea of control and restriction … something our subconscious mind really doesn’t tolerate well.
 Instead it tries to explain the idea that the happy & ecstatic person that finds himself in the state of flow, is creating an internal feeling of calm and abundance and that this is the perfect solution that solves the century old puzzle to the weightloss.